Hany-Elhamy/N-Queen-Solver-using-GA/README.md

 MY Role:
 Designed an intelligent system to solve the N-Queens problem for various board sizes.
 Implemented a genetic algorithm to efficiently find solutions while ensuring no two queens threaten each other on the chessboard
+Created the GUI for the game.
+Designed a flowchart to explain the algorithm’s workflow